Suzette M. Malveaux: Career

 Malveaux started practicing law at the Washington Lawyers' Committee for Civil Rights and Urban Affairs (1995–1998), and then at Cohen Milstein (1998–2003).
 As a practicing attorney, Malveaux specialized in class action litigation, representing plaintiffs in such high-profile cases as Wal-Mart Stores, Inc. v.
 Dukes (the largest employment discrimination class action in U.S. history as of 2011) and Alexander, et al., v.
-Oklahoma, et al. (filed on behalf of the victims of Tulsa race riot of 1921).
+Oklahoma, et al. (filed on behalf of the victims of Tulsa race massacre of 1921).

 In 2003, Malveaux began her teaching career at the University of Alabama School of Law.
 She joined the faculty of the Columbus School of Law, at the Catholic University of America in 2006.
 In 2018, Malveaux joined the University of Colorado Law School, as the Provost Professor of Civil Rights Law and director of the Byron R. White Center for Study of American Constitutional Law.
 She began teaching at Washington & Lee Law School in 2024.

 Malveaux is a frequent commentator on legal issues involving the U.S. Supreme Court, the civil legal system, and civil rights.
 Media outlets in which she has appeared include CNN, MSNBC, Al Jazeera English, and the PBS Newshour.
 She has also been interviewed by The New York Times, The Wall Street Journal, and The National Law Journal.